dobkeratops/compiler/README.md

 So somewhere between the two is my perfect language.

 This is probably all way beyond a 1man project but I'll see how far I can get.
 Perhaps I can just experiment and converge on whatever mainstream option is closest.

+If another language has every feature I want in one place... great, I'll ditch this.

 #### project structure & info..

  * 'main.cpp' contains the driver,'parser.cpp' builds the AST,
- * 'node.h'=AST; implementations - eg'exprfndef.cpp' &'exprstructdef.cpp' 'exprOp.cpp
+ * 'node.h'=abstract AST node; implementations - eg'exprfndef.cpp' &'exprstructdef.cpp' 'exprOp.cpp (operator);
  * 'semantics.cpp' & '::resolve()' methods do inference/overload resolving..
  * 'codegen.cpp' encapsulates the output, called from node '::compile()' methods
   * this is a hacky text output at the minute but does the job,